rose-coste/whitepapers/state_of_union_containers_pt1.md

 ClusterHQ’s “Flocker”
 ---------------------

-Flocker is an open-­‐source data volume and multi-­‐host container manager that supports and works with Docker’s Compose (a.k.a Fig) file format syntax.
+Flocker is an open-source data volume and multi-host container manager that supports and works with Docker’s Compose (a.k.a Fig) file format syntax.
 Where Docker naturally shines with applications such as frontend or API servers, which utilize shared storage and are replicated